tuzhaopeng/NMT-Coverage/experiments/nmt/README.md

 ```
 ./tuning.sh
 ```
-to tuning on the development set to check the translation performance.
+to tune on the development set.
+We train our models until the BLEU score on the development set stopped improving.

 Below please find more details.